 2. Clear, Rule-Based Decisions

-Ideal to use When the logic can be expressed through strict conditions or thresholds.Use Case Example: Automatic Remediation for High-Confidence Alerts
+Ideal to use when the logic can be expressed through strict conditions or thresholds.Use Case Example: Automatic Remediation for High-Confidence Alerts

 Use Case Example: Automatic Remediation for High-Confidence Alerts